sta-chen/ATSC-113/Flying-Weather.md

 ### Stratiform Clouds

-Layter clouds, `St`, look like sheets or blankets.
+Layer clouds, `St`, look like sheets or blankets.

 * range from only 100m to 6km thick in the vertical
 * have a horizontal extent of 100km to 1000km